Spyderisk/Access-Tool/README.md

 * data in an SQL database, accessible by rows and columns using the SQL language
 * graphical forms created with a GUI form builder, containing buttons and other GUI objects
-* source code written in Visual Basic for Applications.
-The source code can be linked to any object on a form, for example to be executed when a button is clicked
+* source code written in [Visual Basic for Applications](https://en.wikipedia.org/wiki/Visual_Basic_for_Applications).
+The source code can be linked to any object within an Access form, for example to be executed when a button is clicked
 * SQL queries that are used to extract data from the database
-* Other object types such as macros.
-We do not use other object types, so we have not tested dumping them from Access
+* Other object types such as macros, which we do not use.
+We have not tested dumping them from Access, however we look forward to hearing how other people get on who do use these objects

 Once kraken is installed and running, the Access application workflow can look like this: